 Project Management Essentials or Project Management Boot Camp is required to advance to other project management courses.
 A student who has met the necessary pre-requisite, or who already has the PMP credential, is welcome to enroll in any individual class of interest.
 In order to request to bypass a pre-requisite, please email ProjectManagement@ucsd.edu.

-Any student working toward the Project Management Professional Certificate must elect to take every course for a letter grade.
-As of Fall, 2016, a grade of Pass is not acceptable toward the certificate.
-If you have registered for a course and selected a Pass/No Pass grade option, and you would like to apply that course toward the certificate, you can submit a grade change request in writing to the Student Services office directly by sending an email message to firstname.lastname@example.org.
-Students are allowed to change their credit status for a particular course at any time, up to and including the final course meeting.
-Keep in mind that any work already completed in this certificate program, before Fall, 2016, will be counted, as long as long as you passed, whether you received a pass or a passing letter grade.
+Any student working toward the Project Management Professional Certificate should elect to take every course for a letter grade.
+This is necessary if you intend to transfer credit to the online M.S. in Project Management program at the University of Wisconsin, Platteville.
+If you have registered for a course and selected a Pass/No Pass grade option, you can submit a grade change request in writing to the Student Services office by sending an email message to firstname.lastname@example.org.
+Students can to change their credit status for a particular course at any time, up to and including the final course meeting.

 From the 'Apply Now' button, login to your student account, complete the online application, and pay the application fee if applicable.

 It is preferable that you create an account before proceeding if you have not already done so.

 Candidates are encouraged to apply in the certificate program as early as possible to take advantage of program benefits.

 Business, Professional & Legal Programs.
 Call 858-534-8136 or Email: ProjectManagement@ucsd.edu

 UC San Diego Extension programs are designed to best serve college-prepared working professionals.
 Although programs are open to all adult learners, where program capacity is limited, applicants with this profile will receive preference for admission.

 Facilitated Methods, Division of Blash Enterprises, Inc.